International Community Programs

 About Boston, Massachusetts

-Affectionately known as the “hub of the solar system,” Boston is one of America’s most historic cities and is an economic and cultural hub of New England, the northeastern corner of the United States that covers Massachusetts, Maine, New Hampshire, Vermont, Rhode Island and Connecticut.
+Affectionately known as the “Hub of the Universe”, Boston is one of America’s most historic cities.
+It is an economic and cultural hub of New England, the northeastern corner of the United States that covers Massachusetts, Maine, New Hampshire, Vermont, Rhode Island and Connecticut.
 The city is renowned for its literary legacies, prestigious higher-education institutions, world-class hospitals, high-tech know-how, and medical leadership and innovation.
-With a population of more than 617,000, Boston is a major commerce center, with jobs in finance, health care, education and service.
-Its history, vibrant art, cultural life, world-class shops, four-star restaurants and neighborhood bistros make Boston one of the world’s favorite destinations, attracting more than 18 million visitors annually.
+With a population of nearly 5 million, the Boston area is a major commerce center, with jobs in finance, health care, education and service.
+Its history, vibrant art and cultural life, world-class shops, four-star restaurants and neighborhood bistros make Boston one of the world’s favorite destinations, attracting more than 18 million visitors annually.